How does a Pool differ from an Insurance Company?

 APEI also offers on-site loss control visits to its members, which provide an opportunity for additional training, as well as safety inspections of the member’s facilities.
 Members participating in loss control training or other activities can see substantial savings in their premium costs as a reflection of the value of these activities.

-In addition, APEI offers free legal advice to members on an annual basis, and safety grants to help with playground improvements and other needs.
+In addition, APEI offers free legal advice to members on an annual basis.

 More information about our loss control offerings can be found here: http://www.akpei.com/Education/LossControlMaterial.aspx.

 I like what I’ve learned about APEI.
 How do I get a quote for insurance coverage?

 APEI works exclusively with Insurance Producers, or Brokers, who work with the Public Entity and with APEI to help make sure our insurance program is the best choice for you, and that none of your coverage needs fall through the cracks.

 Your first step in getting a quote for coverage from APEI is to contact a broker, who will work with you to submit the necessary information.
 In most cases, APEI can give you a quote for insurance based on information you may have already submitted to another company on their application – you don’t need to duplicate the information on an APEI application.

 I talked with someone from APEI at a conference, and am interesting in learning more about your insurance programs.
 How do I get more information?